Gonzalo Paz-Pardo

 Women and men's labor income risk over the business cycle (joint with Mariacristina De Nardi, Giulio Fella, Marike Knoef, and Raun van Ooijen)

-Measuring labor income dynamics using expectations (joint with Manuel Arellano, Orazio Attanasio, Margherita Borella and Mariacristina De Nardi)
+Measuring labor income dynamics using expectations (joint with Manuel Arellano, Orazio Attanasio, Margherita Borella and Mariacristina De Nardi): slides (very preliminary)

 Discussion papers